erwinsot/erwinsot/README.md

 ### Project 2: Flight Booking Platform
 - Description: I contributed to the backend development of a flight booking platform using Spring Boot and MongoDB to store flight and user information.
 - Technologies Used: Java, Spring Boot, MongoDB, Spring Security

-## Education
-- **Student of Engineering at University National of Colombia
-- **Relevant Courses:**
-  - Spring Boot Web Application Development
-  - Relational Database
-  - Docker Mastery: with Kubernetes + Swarm from a Docker
-  - Kubernetes for Developers: Core Concepts on Pluralsight
-  - Microservices Architecture and Implementation

 ## Contact
 If you're interested in collaborating on Java/Spring Boot projects or have any questions about backend development, feel free to reach out!